ruzickap/action-test/README.md

         cmd_params: "--one-page-only"  # Check just one page
 ```

-This deploy action can be combined simply and freely with [Static Site Generators](https://www.staticgen.com/).
+This deploy action can be combined with [Static Site Generators](https://www.staticgen.com/)
 (Hugo, MkDocs, Gatsby, GitBook, mdBook, etc.).
 The following examples expects
 to have the web page stored in `./build` directory.
 There is a [caddy](https://caddyserver.com/)
-started during the tests which is using the hostname from the `URL` parameter
+web server started during the tests which is using the hostname from the `URL`
-and serving the web page (see the details in [entrypoint.sh](./entrypoint.sh)).
+parameter and serving the web pages (see the details in [entrypoint.sh](./entrypoint.sh)).

 ```yaml
 - name: Check